HowDoIGitHelp/CMSC23MDNotes/mdNotes/extra_stuff/haskell_introduction.md

 ## Where blocks

 You can create multiple local bindings inside the `where` block of functions.
-All of the bindings inside the `where` block can be used in the scope of the function definition.
+All the bindings inside the `where` block can be used in the scope of the function definition.

 ```haskell
 function arg arg = definition